-Notification should be sent to the SIAM Publisher and to the SIAM Vice President for Publications via e-mail, detailing the concerns or allegations.
+Notification should be sent to the SIAM Publications Director via email, detailing the concerns or allegations.
 Information required to substantiate these claims may include a detailed description of the alleged violation(s), citations to the material in question, and any other relevant information that would help resolve the issue.
 Copies of the material and/or links to websites on which they appear may be required as well.

 Once a complaint or allegation is received and sufficient information is provided, the following steps will be followed: